 Performance.
-Cloud native deployment expansion coupled with application workloads sensitive to network resources constraints is a reality and performance is mandatory.
-This includes any/all data-plane features to realize this performance objective including but not limited to such features as ACLs, NAT, IPsec and tunnel encap/decap.
+Application workloads sensitive to network resource constraints is a reality.
+This includes applications using any/all data plane features such as ACLs, NAT, IPsec and tunnel encap/decap.

 Interface Versatility.
-Must accomodate your classic kernel interfaces (e.g. tap, veth) and newer, performance optimized interfaces such as memif.
+Must accommodate your classic kernel interfaces (e.g. tapv2, veth) and newer, performance optimized interfaces such as memif.

 Observability.
-There are never enough pushed or pulled stats, telemetry, logs, tracing etc. data to be consumed by management, collection and analytics apps.
-2.0 must include mechanisms to needed for detailed awareness and visibility of network behavior and performance.
+You can never have enough pushed or pulled stats, telemetry, logs and tracing consumed by your management and observability apps.
+Any solution must include mechanisms providing you with detailed awareness and visibility of network behavior and performance.

 API Support.
-The k8s API is ideal for K8s cluster management but somewhat limited cluster networking.
-Existing CNI plugins incorprate their own API implementation resulting in potential lock-in dependences.
-API development tools, plugins and management agents makes it easy to build applications and services to interact with the underlying networking.
-It also allows cloud native and CNI developers to devote cycles to what is really important: applications.
+Existing CNI plugins incorporate their own API implementation resulting in potential lock-in dependencies.
+Open and documented API development tools, plugins and management agents makes it easy for you to build applications and services that leverage a high-performance network data plane.
+Now you can have your developer community devote cycles to what is really important: applications.

 Fast Configuration Programmability.
-Pod/container setup and teardown is fast and furious.
-There is really no time to wait for configuration updates (i.e. IP addresses) from a central entity.
-It is faster and more accurate to “watch” a datastore for any changes and immediately execute related configuration updates.
-Likewise the configuration is there once a pod resurfaces post-crash.
+Container setup and teardown is fast and furious.
+You don’t have time to wait on configuration updates from a central repository.
+It is faster and more accurate to “watch” a data store for any changes and immediately execute the desired configuration updates.

 Immutablity.
-Must subscribe to immutable infrastructure best practices meaning essentially software infrastructure (hosts and kernels) remains unchanged as components are added and deleted from the network.
+Subscribing to immutable infrastructure best practices enables your host and kernel infrastructure to remain unchanged as you add and delete resources from the network.

 Evolvability.
-Translates to innovation autonomy from the existing environment while not deviating from k8s-based deployment and operations best practicies.
+Translates to innovation autonomy from the existing environment while not deviating from K8s-based deployment and operations best practices.

-Maps k8s policy and service mechanisms (i.e. label selectors) to the FD.io/VPP dataplane.
-In effect, said policies and services are network-aware leading to the ability for containerized applications to benefit from optimal transport resources.
+Maps K8s policy and service mechanisms such as label selectors to the FD.io/VPP data plane.
+Policies and services become network-aware enabling your containerized applications to receive optimal transport resources.

 Implemented in user space for rapid innovation and immutability.

-Programmability enabled by a Ligato-based VPP agent that expedites the mapping of k8s policies and services into a FD.io/VPP dataplane configuration.
+Programmability enabled by a Ligato-based VPP agent that provides you with APIs for FD.io/VPP data plane configuration.

-Contiv-VPP is like any other CNI plugin and thus contains all of the usual “hooks” to bootstrap and manage the network.
-Nothing new there.
+Contiv-VPP is like any other CNI plugin that contains all of the usual “hooks” to bootstrap and manage the network.

-Conceptually at a high level, there are Contiv-VPP control plane components (ksr, etcd) on the master node that receive and store k8s policy and service updates in an etcd datastore.
-On all nodes, there are contiv components that listen for updates and program the dataplane.
+At a high level, you have Contiv-VPP components on the control plane node that receive and store K8s policy and service information in an etcd data store.
+Contiv-VPP node agents listen for updates and program the data plane accordingly.
 The contiv-vswitch includes the Ligato VPP agent and FD.io/VPP packaged in a single container.

-k8s Policy and Service Mapping to FD.io/VPP Configuration.
-This is an automated distribution pipeline where k8s policies and services are automatically reflected into FD.io/VPP configuration information which is then programmed into the network.
+K8s policy and service mapping to the FD.io/VPP configuration.
+You have an automated distribution pipeline that maps K8s policies and services to FD.io/VPP configuration information programmed into the network.

-contiv-vswitch It is composed the FD.io/VPP dataplane and the Ligato VPP agent.
-It is across APIs enabled by the Ligato VPP agent/plugins that configurations rendered from policy and services are pushed down into the FD.io/VPP dataplane.
-The contiv-vswitch runs completely in userspace and uses DPDK for direct access to the network I/O layer.
+contiv-vswitch composed of the FD.io/VPP data plane and the Ligato VPP agent.
+The contiv-vswitch runs in user space and uses DPDK for direct access to the network I/O layer.